davidschober/recipes/content/gluten-free-banana-bread.md

 * 1 1/4 cup almond meal
 * 1 1/4 cup gluten-free flour blend
 * 1 1/4 cup gluten-free oats
+* Chocolate chips (optional)

 ## Directions

 * Preheat oven to 350 degrees F and line a 9×5-inch loaf pan with parchment paper.
 * Mash banana in a large bowl.
 Add all ingredients through almond milk (vanilla, egg, oil, cane sugar, brown sugar, maple syrup, baking powder, salt, cinnamon, almond milk) and whisk vigorously to combine.
 * Last add almond meal, gluten free flour blend and oats and stir.
+* Stir in chocolate chips (optional)
 * Bake for 1 hour – 1 hour 15 minutes.
 When ready, it should feel firm and be crackly and golden brown on top.
 * Let cool completely before cutting or it will be too tender to hold form.
 * Serve with butter and honey or as is.
 Store leftovers in a covered container for up to a few days.
 Slice and freeze for longer term storage.